XiaogangHe/InVEST-Cities-in-Nature/website/community/Tutorial-2.md

 ---
-id: community-website-contributions
+id: invest-urban-cooling
-title: Contributing to the Community Website
+title: Tutorial 2
 ---

 Community Website is currently under development.
 We have early users who have already started using it to provide feedback and suggestions.
 We are also working on a new design and new features and we are looking for help from the community.
 To get started with the collaboration, please join the **#community-website** channel on our [Slack workspace](https://mojaglobal.slack.com).